wcsanders1/DesignPatterns/README.md

 ### Command

 A variety of interesting items are available to order.
 Choose items from a list and add them to an order, and remove later if you want.
 The **command pattern** makes it easy to add functionality to this simple application; just add a class implementing `ICommand` and the functionality it provides will automatically be available to the user.

+### Interpreter

+Enter a mathematical expression and get the correct answer, or get an error message if your expression is malformed.
+The **interpreter pattern** is used to take the mathematical expression, which is provided as a `string`, and convert it into a series of mathematical operations, which are then resolved.